OS-Copilot/FRIDAY-front/README.md

     change `${FRIDAY_PATH}` to real absolute path;

-4. For users, download packed application and add `.env` file:
+4. For users, download the packed application and add an `.env` file:

     ```shell
     touch dist/.env